2020 European Tour

-The Race to Dubai was won by Lee Westwood for the third time.
-He was also named Golfer of the Year for the fourth time, with Sami Välimäki named Rookie of the Year.

 Planned changes for 2020

 Rule changes

 In order to combat slow play, from the Abu Dhabi HSBC Championship onwards, regulations were introduced whereby a player would receive a one-stroke penalty for two bad times during a tournament.

 Scheduling changes

 With the addition of golf at the Olympic Games to the schedule in 2020, the Irish Open was moved to May from its previous date in July in order to avoid a clash with the WGC-FedEx St. Jude Invitational, which had already been moved to avoid the Olympics.
 The Open de France was then scheduled opposite the WGC Invitational, and the British Masters was scheduled opposite the Olympics.